-These supplements have been used more and more to treat the symptoms of arthritis in humans, and the benefits for dogs and cats may be similar.
+These supplements, like Dasuquin or Cosequin, have been used more and more to treat the symptoms of arthritis in humans, and the benefits for dogs and cats may be similar.

 Used separately or together, chondroitin and glucosamine for dogs and cats may be able to improve joint health.

 - Glucosamine is an amino sugar (a compound including amino acids and sugars) that is naturally produced and found in your pet's cartilage.
 It helps cartilage perform two of its main functions: lubrication and shock absorption.
 When bones meet at joints, healthy cartilage keeps the bones from rubbing against each other, which would cause bone damage and pain.

 The glucosamine you can buy in supplements comes from the hard chitin shells of shellfish or is chemically synthesized.

 - Chondroitin is a carbohydrate naturally produced in animal cartilage.
 It keeps cartilage hydrated and healthy, and also helps inhibit some of the enzymes in the joints that destroy and degrade cartilage.

 The chondroitin found in supplements and foods for pets usually comes from bovine (cow) or chicken cartilage.
 Some supplements come from whale and shark cartilage.
 While the source doesn’t seem to have an impact on the effect of the supplement, if you're concerned about the source for ecological or preservation issues, you may want to check where it comes from.

 How Do I Know if My Pet Can Benefit from Them?